The main goals of this ESL lesson plan are for students to:

-In this Upper-Intermediate ESL lesson plan, students will discuss what makes a marriage work.
-They will practice expressing insights about commitment, communication, and compromise using advanced relationship vocabulary.
+In this Upper-Intermediate ESL lesson plan, students discuss what makes marriages work.
+They practice expressing opinions about commitment, communication, and compromise using advanced vocabulary for relationships.

 Warm-up: